strimzi/proposals/06x-new-kafka-roller.md

    - `RESTART_FIRST` - Nodes that have `NOT_READY` or `NOT_RUNNING` state in their contexts.
 The nodes that we cannot connect to via Admin API will also be put into this group with its reason updated with `POD_UNRESPONSIVE`.
    - `WAIT_FOR_LOG_RECOVERY` -  Nodes that have `RECOVERING` state.
    - `RESTART` - Nodes that have non-empty list of reasons from the predicate function and have not been restarted yet (Context.numRestartAttempts == 0).
-   - `MAYBE_RECONFIGURE` - Broker nodes (including combined nodes) that have an empty list of reasons and not been reconfigured yet (Context.numReconfigAttempts == 0).
+   - `MAYBE_RECONFIGURE` - Broker nodes (including mixed nodes) that have an empty list of reasons and not been reconfigured yet (Context.numReconfigAttempts == 0).
    - `NOP` - Nodes that have at least one restart or reconfiguration attempt (Context.numRestartAttempts > 0 || Context.numReconfigAttempts > 0 ) and have either
              `LEADING_ALL_PREFERRED` or `SERVING` state.